ajmorton/advent_of_code/2023-nim/Thoughts.md

 Slow start but quick turnaround for the gold star.
 This feels like it's just derivatives?
 Wonder if there's a non-stack based solution here.

 Clean up: Turns out Nim `func`s aren't pure functions and allow for mutation of arguments passed in.
 I was confused why the compiler wasn't doing common subexpression elimination for recursive calls to `nextDeltas` [here](./src/days/day09.nim#L14) and needed to save the result into a variable first.

+The following line
+`return (bar.mapIt(it[0]).sum, bar.mapIt(it[1])..sum)`
+reports only the error
+`SIGSEGV: Illegal storage access.
+(Attempt to read from nil?)` `mapIt` is a macro, and while Nim promises less awful macros than C this looks like a case where they still aren't great.
+Accidental `..` when accessing a field?
+SEGV is a *weird8 message to be returned.

+## Day 10 - Pipe Maze
+Map parsing, pathfinding, floodfill which can bypass neighbours?
+bruh